serey1268/serey1268/README.md

 > Department of Applied Mathematics and Statistics
 > Passionate about Mathematics, Physics, Scientific Computing, and Machine Learning.
 > Interested in theoretical mathematics, quantum mechanics, and advanced problem solving.
-> Future goal: becoming a mathematician and leading a theoretical division in research or industry.
+> Future goal: becoming a mathematician and leading a theoretical division in research labolatory or industry.

 ---